Gilligan’s Island Transcript

 INT.
 BOYS HUT - DAY

 Skipper and Gilligan sit across the table from each other.
-Gilligan leans on his hand, looking bored.
+Gilligan leans his head on his hand, looking bored.

 SKIPPER